 The way I tend to deal with these contradictory ideas, is to embrace both of them.

-- When the author of Exodus (for convenience we’ll call him “Moses”) put down that the 74 Hebrew elders saw God, he totally, literally meant it.
+- When the writer of Exodus (for convenience I’ll call him “Moe”) stated the 74 Hebrew elders saw God, he totally, literally meant it.

-- When John put down that no one has ever seen God, he meant it.
+- When John stated no one has ever seen God, he meant it.

-Neither author was trying to subtly attach some weird allegorical meaning to their writings.
+Neither Moe nor John were trying to subtly attach some weird allegorical meaning to their writings.
 They were trying to express

-Whenever I say such things, inerrantists tend to go out of their minds.
+Whenever I say such things, inerrantists tend to lose their tiny minds.
 “No!” they screech, “you can’t say one of them’s right in his experience, and the other’s right in his experience.
 That’s subjectivism.
 That’s relativism.

 Says you.
-And the only reason you say God isn’t like that, is because you aren’t like that.
+The only reason you say God isn’t like that, is because you aren’t like that.
 (Or you don’t think you’re like that.)
 You’re projecting.
 Don’t do that.
 God is perfectly free to define himself, through the scriptures, without your help.
+And for his own reasons, God permitted Moe to define him as someone who let 74 Hebrews take a peek… and permitted John to define him as having never been seen at any time.

 You’re confusing God’s customized revelation to his kids—his adaptation of his message to the finite, limited understanding of each individual—with inconsistency.
-You might call it subjectivism, but it’s only subjective in the sense that each person subjectively sees God from their own unique perspective; not that God is different to every person.
-God’s the same.
+You might call it subjectivism, but it’s only subjective in the sense that each person subjectively sees God from a different perspective.
+Not that God actually is different to every person.
+God’s consistently the same.
 Our perceptions vary.
-God’s still God.
+God is still, and always, God.

-God’s never inconsistent in his character.
+And God’s never inconsistent in his character.
 But in his application and revelation, he varies from person and person.
 He’s not inconsistent; we are.
-And the bible happens to reflect this.
+The bible just happens to reflect our inconsistency.
+“Which of these guys is correct, Moe or John?” is actually the wrong question.
+Both are right.

 Now deal with it.
 Don’t shove the inconsistency under the rug by reinterpreting one passage or the other as allegory.
 Deal with it.
 Try to understand God from the point of view that two very different ideas, almost contradictory ideas, happen to both be true at the same time.
 Hey, you can do it with

-And while ordinarily seeing God would devastate them, God accommodated them.
-He was in a form they could look at without dying.
+While ordinarily seeing God would devastate them, God accommodated them.
+He appeared in a form they could look at without dying.
 Which of course he can do; he did it before with Abraham, and does it today through Jesus.

 Now for John.
-In his gospel, he’s emphasizing how Jesus makes God known.
-We don’t really know God apart from Jesus.
+In his gospel, he emphasizes how Jesus makes God known.
+We can’t fully know God apart from Jesus.
 Jesus

-In his letter, God is love.
+In John’s letter, God is love.
 This love is demonstrated by sending us his Son.

-This focus on visibility is a bit overrated, you know.
-The one thing Exodus clearly demonstrates is that a visible God certainly doesn’t mean people are gonna be any more obedient, or have any more faith.
+This focus on visibility is a bit overrated, y’know.
+The one thing Exodus clearly demonstrates is a visible God certainly doesn’t mean people are gonna be any more obedient, or have any more faith.
 The ancient Hebrews sucked at following God.
-Yet they saw his mighty works, and 74 of them saw him personally—for all the good that did.
+Yet they saw his mighty works, and 74 of them even saw him personally.
+For all the good that did.

 We Christians, on the other hand, have to make the effort to suck less at following God.
 We don’t get to see him till we obey Jesus, and love one another.